 Research and development costs are charged to operations as incurred.
 Research and development costs consist primarily of salaries, benefits, bonus, share-based compensation, consultant fees, certain facility costs and other costs associated with clinical trials.
 Clinical trial costs are a significant component of research and development expenses and include costs associated with third-party contractors and other vendors.
 Invoicing from third-party contractors for services performed can often occur several months later.
-We accrue the costs of service rendered in connection with third-party contractor activities based on our estimate of fees and costs associate with the contract that were rendered during the period and they are expensed as incurred.
+The Company accrues the costs incurred for clinical trial activities as measured by patient progression and the timing of various aspects of the trial.
+For other services the Company accrues the costs in connection with third-party contractor activities based on its estimate of fees and costs associate with the contract that were rendered during the period and they are expensed as incurred.